 Communities are not just a consumer phenomenon, nor are they a function of technology.
 In the B2B world, communities can be formalized into users' groups.
 For example, the customers of Teradata, a data warehousing company, have formed a users group.
 Annually, the group holds a conference in which members talk about how they use Teradata's products.
-So others users might learn from her company's experience, Laura Carros spoke at one of the conferences about how using CRM technology and Teradata's data warehousing function helped JCPenney create the Ambrielle community.
+So others users might learn from her company's experience, Laura Carros, marketing manager, spoke at one of the conferences about how using CRM technology and Teradata's data warehousing function helped JCPenney create the Ambrielle community.

 Social media10 is a catchall phrase for the online channels of communication that build communities.
 Social media includes social networking sites, blogs, podcasts, wikis, vlogs (video blogs), and other Internet-based applications that enable consumers to contribute content.
-Social media spending for marketing purposes doubled in 2008 and continued to rise in 2009 despite the poor economy.
-In fact, Forester, a respected research company, predicts spending to top over \$50 billion in 2009!Andy Beal, "Forrester Predicts Huge Growth for Social Media Marketing," April 24, 2009, http://www.marketingpilgrim.com/2009/04/forrester-social-media-growth.html (accessed August 26, 2009).
+Social media spending for marketing purposes doubled in 2008 and continued rise to through 2011 despite the poor economy.
+In fact, Forester, a respected research company, estimated spending to top over \$3 billion in 2014!Adam Ostrow, "Social Media Marketing Spending to Hit \$3.1 Billion by 2014," Mashable, July 8, 2009, http://mashable.com/2009/07/08/social-media-marketing-growth/ (accessed October 10, 2011).